 We believe that management's participation in the compensation process is critical to an equitable program that is effective in motivating our NEOs, and to ensure that the process appropriately reflects our pay-for-performance culture, current strategies and our focus on risk management.
-Our NEOs annually develop a set of shared performance goals and associated metrics, which are predominantly based on the Company's annual operating plan that is approved by our Board, including those annual objectives that are intended to further our long-term strategic vision.
-In addition, each NEO develops a set of individual performance goals and presents them to the CEO, who reviews and adjusts them, as necessary, and then presents them to the Committee.
+Our NEOs annually develop a set of shared performance goals and associated metrics, which are predominantly based on the Company's annual operating plan that is approved by our Board, including those annual objectives that are intended to further drive our long-term strategic vision.
+In addition, each NEO develops a set of individual performance goals and presents them to the Chief Executive Officer, who reviews and adjusts them, as necessary, and then presents them to the Committee.
 These shared and individual performance goals and metrics serve as the primary basis for determining a NEO's STI award.
 The process for assessing performance against these objectives is discussed in greater detail below.
+See "-IV.
+Primary Components of Compensation-B. SHORT-TERM INCENTIVE PROGRAM."

-With respect to the CEO, the independent directors of our Board have the ultimate authority over compensation decisions.
-The process for establishing the compensation of our CEO is as follows:
+With respect to the Chief Executive Officer, the independent directors of our Board have the ultimate authority over compensation decisions.
+The process for establishing the compensation of our Chief Executive Officer is as follows.